AlessandroAnnini/agent-loop/README.md

 ```

 This allows you to give specific instructions or personality to the assistant.
 If this file doesn't exist, the default system prompt will be used.

+### MCP Server Configuration

+To enable MCP integration, create a file at `~/.config/agent-loop/mcp.json` as shown above.
+Each server entry should specify the command, arguments, and any required environment variables.
+All services from these servers will be available as tools in your agent session.

 ## Usage